Maranatha Baptist University: ROTC

 Maranatha's army ROTC detachment, Charlie Company of Badger Battalion, established in 2006, partnered with the University of Wisconsin to produce 65 United States Army Officers for the Active, Reserve, and National Guard components.
 The 2021–2022 academic year was the last year of operation for Charlie Company due to Army ROTC downsizing that closed a number of small programs.
 Charlie Company won the five-man category of the Badger Ranger Challenge competition on numerous occasions.
 MBU still partners with nearby colleges and universities to offer an Air Force ROTC program.

 Athletics

-Maranatha Baptist athletic teams called are the Sabercats.
+Maranatha Baptist athletic teams are called the Sabercats.
 Since 1999, the university has been a member of the Division III level of the National Collegiate Athletic Association (NCAA), primarily competing as an NCAA D-III Independent since the 2013–14 academic year.
-They were also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the North Region of the Division II level.
-The Sabercats previously competed as a charter member of the Northern Athletics Conference (NAC; now known as the Northern Athletics Collegiate Conference (NACC) since the 2013–14 school year) from 2006–07 to 2012–13.
+They currently are a member of the National Christian College Athletic Association (NCCAA), primarily competing the Mid-West Region of the Division II level.
+Sabercats previously competed as a charter member of the Northern Athletics Conference (NAC; now known as the Northern Athletics Collegiate Conference (NACC) since the 2013–14 school year) from 2006–07 to 2012–13.

 Maranatha Baptist competes in ten intercollegiate varsity sports: Men's sports baseball, basketball, cross country, soccer and volleyball; while women's sports include basketball, cross country, soccer, softball and volleyball.